 Coral Snow (\$???) - These were originally assumed to be hypo snows, and currently the term "coral snow" is used for either situation.
-However, these particular snows are believed to involve selective breeding to bring out the intense coral colors.
+These particular snows are believed to involve selective breeding (or a currently unidentified gene) to bring out the intense coral colors.
 They can be colorful enough to be mistaken for amelanistics in some photos.
 Be sure you know which "type" of coral snow you are buying.